 Why is it so difficult to peel hard boiled eggs?

 Fresher eggs have less air between the shell and membrane making them harder to peel.
 To loosen this membrane during cooking, make sure you add at least a tablespoon of salt to the water.
 Some people find it easier to peel eggs warm, others prefer them cold.
-We have tried many methods but have found the best to be shocking our hard boiled eggs in ice cold water to halt the cooking then placing them in a ziplock bag in the refrigerator for a few hours.
-Peel beginning with the larger end where the air pocket would be.
+We have tried many methods but have found the best to be shocking our hard boiled eggs in ice cold water to halt the cooking then peeling them right away, beginning with the larger end where the air pocket would be.

 Do you sell chickens?